Front Page and in-depth Review of our RV3143 Radial 12″ Studio Driver

 Not Your Average Inductor: The Original BBC Design Transformer Style 7 tap L3 manufactured exclusively for Falcon Acoustics.

-For many years we’ve supplied a huge variety of air-core, e-core and ferrite chokes to many OEM’s to suit the requirements of their crossovers.
-However, after an initial discussion with Jerry Bloomfield of Falcon Acoustics we realised that what he was looking for was going to be be a first for Volt Loudspeakers.
+For many years we’ve supplied a huge variety of air-core, e-core and ferrite chokes to many OEMs to suit the requirements of their crossovers.
+However, after an initial discussion with Jerry Bloomfield of Falcon Acoustics, we realised that what he was looking for was going to be a first for Volt Loudspeakers.

 Jerry approached us as he believed we could solve quality control issues and manufacture this inductor consistently.
 All Volt inductors are wound to tight tolerances but we had not produced one with 7 taps.
 Each tap, incidentally, has different values that must be within a tolerance of +/-5 %.

-Firstly Steve and David realised that an existing machine needed to be modified to cope with the number of taps and then spent time designing a bespoke piece of tooling that allowed a consistent amount to pressure to be applied to a number of inductors at anyone one time.
-After a period of development, they were satisfied that these BBC Design transformer style 7 tap L3’s were consistently within tolerance and would meet the high quality standards of the Falcon Design Team.
+Firstly Steve and David realised that an existing machine needed to be modified to cope with the number of taps and then spent time designing a bespoke piece of tooling that allowed a consistent amount of pressure to be applied to a number of inductors at anyone one time.
+After a period of development, they were satisfied that these BBC Design transformer style 7 tap L3’s were consistently within tolerance and would meet the high-quality standards of the Falcon Design Team.

-Volt manufacture the BBC Designed transformer style 7 tap L3 inductor exclusively for Falcon Acoustics.
+Volt manufactures the BBC Designed transformer style 7 tap L3 inductor exclusively for Falcon Acoustics.
 It has certainly broadened our knowledge of how to manufacture inductors that are of a more complex design.
-For further information about the product or indeed the Falcon LS3/5A please visit their website that contains a wealth of information about the product’s rich heritage and how to purchase a pair.
+For further information about the product or indeed the Falcon LS3/5A please visit their website which contains a wealth of information about the product’s rich heritage and how to purchase a pair.